mojontwins/Inslands/README.md

 * [X] The sky generator generated a FLOOR??? at y = 0
 * [X] Ported Aether stuff
 * [X] Ultra bothered by the fact that apparently a bunch of mobs are being spawned in the sun light?!!?

+## Forest

+* I've added good ol' mazes but I'm adding the "good" maze for non sky forests.
+The minotaur maze.
+* Everything (maze) is ported - have to sort out the blocks used.
+* Backport minotaurs and minoshrooms.
+They use new AI...
+1. Try them as is as most of the new AI foundation is there - and 2.
+If taht fails, it should be easy to back port them to the old system.